 About UrbanGrowth NSW

-In 1976 the Whitlam government established the Land Commission of New South Wales (what would later become Landcom).
+In 1975 the Whitlam federal government initiated the establishment of state land commissions.
+In 1976 following the NSW state election, the Wran government established the Land Commission of New South Wales (what would later become Landcom).
 The organisation’s main purpose was to acquire land for present and future urban development and other public uses, with sales to be made at the ‘lowest practicable price’.

 - 1985 to 1994